zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 It uses one of the Event Sources technique - Chckpoint/Replay

-There are checkpoints are created for the orchestration function during it's execution and after it awakes it Replays the checkpoints and restores the latest state.
+There are checkpoints are created for the orchestrator function during it's execution and after it awakes it Replays the checkpoints and restores the latest state.

 ---